jayzhewang/Eatsy/README.md

   this.props.requestRestaurants();
 }
 ```
-<p>All front end components subscribe to the store.
-The global store is made available through the router and provider.</p>
+<p>All react components subscribe intelligently to the store, each listening to specific changes in the store and re-renders appropriately.
+The global store is made available to all components through the react provider and router.</p>

 ```javascript
 <Provider store={store}>